SensorUp/signal/README.md

 - Candidates are encouraged to provide these results on their personal Github profile `https://github.com/candidate/signal` as a public repo or alternatively a private repo.

-- Downloading and innitiallizing a new repo is preferable to forking as other candidates may see your public fork.
+- Downloading and initiallizing a new repo is preferable to forking as other candidates may see your public fork.

 *If private repo please add `jchang-sensorup`, `kanluo`, `liangsteve`, `thespencercox` as external collaborators*